Thame: Transport

+The M40 motorway is accessible at junction 7 at Milton Common, about 3 mi south-west of Thame, giving the town a fast road link to London.
+In 1990, the M40 extension was completed, giving Thame direct access to Birmingham.

 Media

 Local news and television programmes are BBC South and ITV Meridian.
 Television signals are received from the Oxford TV transmitter.

 Thame's local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM, Greatest Hits Radio on 106.4 FM (formerly Jack FM), Greatest Hits Radio Bucks, Beds and Herts (formerly Mix 96) on 96.2 FM and Red Kite Radio that broadcast from Aylesbury.

 The Thame Hub and Oxford Mail are the local newspapers.